 About the HITRUST CTX

 The HITRUST CTX demonstrates how the private sector can lead the way and address industry needs for better threat information sharing.
-Because it understands healthcare industry-specific needs, is a trusted partner, continuously evaluates and innovates, and leverages best-in-class resources (such as Trend Micro’s industry leading vulnerability reporting and anti-malware lab for research and analysis), The HITRUST CTX is able to collect, analyze and communicate efficiently and effectively with the healthcare industry including sharing cyber threat information and provide actionable guidance.
+Because it understands industry-specific needs, is a trusted partner, continuously evaluates and innovates, and leverages best-in-class resources (such as Trend Micro’s industry leading vulnerability reporting and anti-malware lab for research and analysis), The HITRUST CTX is able to collect, analyze and communicate efficiently and effectively with the healthcare industry including sharing cyber threat information and provide actionable guidance.